Learn how to style single data points to enrich your charts

-To improve good readability of a chart, emphasize a specific value or highlight a distinct topic in a data story, it is essential to be able to style one or more particular data points, or dim out others.
+To improve the good readability of a chart, emphasize a specific value or highlight a distinct topic in a data story, it is essential to be able to style one or more particular data points or dim out others.

 Some data point styling is already supported by means of reference codes in the data.
 See Define colors and other properties by data.

 However, data point styling allows you to be more creative and change specific data points in a more intuitive and elaborate manner.

 How to apply data point styling